 Partnership Agreement

-During the first session/meeting, each pair along with their coach will complete the Mentor Connector Partnership Agreement form and addendum.
-Each completed agreement and addendum will be retained by the IAVM WHQ Director of Membership and copies will be sent to the mentor, mentee, and coach.
+During the first session/meeting, each pair will complete the Mentor Connector Partnership Agreement form.
+Each completed agreement will be retained by the IAVM WHQ Director of Membership, and copies will be sent to the mentor and mentee.